Lizosy/DE112-Homework-Assignment/README.md

 who has provided the associated *course materials* and *slide lectures*

-so if you want to see the answer you can use this https://nbviewer.org/ (because some file.ipynb can't preview on github)
+so if you want to see the answer you can use this https://nbviewer.org/ (because some file.ipynb can't preview on github) or you can dowload flie on in this repository (i will upload the answer file later.)

 **Lecture 1: Introduction to Computer Programming**